Unlicensed driving charges

 Are you due to appear at the Melbourne, Ballarat, Geelong, Ringwood, Moorabbin, Frankston or Dandenong Magistrates’ Courts?

 We can help.
 Dribbin & Brown regularly appear at the above Courts representing clients charged with unlicensed driving.

-(a) Without holding a drivers licence or permit;
+(a) Driving without holding a drivers licence or permit;

-(b) In breach of an existing condition; or
+(b) Driving in breach of an existing condition; or

 The maximum penalty is determined by the relevant subsection of section 18 of the Road Safety Act.

 If the person holds a non-Victorian drivers licence and that licence has not been cancelled for offending in Victoria or any other jurisdiction, then the maximum penalty open to the Court is 1 month in prison and 10 penalty units.